newrelic/sidecar/README.md

 ### Ports

-Sidecar requires both TCP and UDP protocols be open on port 7946 through any network filters or firewalls between it and any peers in the cluster.
-These are the ports the gossip protocol runs on.
+Sidecar requires both TCP and UDP protocols be open on the port configured via SIDECAR_BIND_PORT (default 7946) through any network filters or firewalls between it and any peers in the cluster.
+This is the port that the gossip protocol (Memberlist) runs on.

 ## Discovery